mehatabpathan/inventory-system/README.md

 ## Deployment

+### Gitpod and git
+ -  I created a repository in Github, named it Portafolio-3, and used the template Code-Institute-org/python-essentials-template
+ -  Once the repository is created, click the green button to the right (Gitpod) to open Gitpod
+ -  In the terminal, I've used the python3 run.py file provided by the template
+ - At regular appropriate intervals the latest version of the code was saved via the git add and git commit commands.
+Appropriate commit messages were added to control the revisions.
+- The git push command was used to push all committed code and documentation to the repository for secure storage.

+### Heroku
 The site was deployed via [Heroku](https://dashboard.heroku.com/apps), and the live link can be found here: [Inventory-system](https://inventory-system1-f97d13a346ff.herokuapp.com/)

 Before deploying to Heroku pip3 freeze > requirements.txt was used to add all the dependencies required to the requirements.txt file.
 This is required for the game to run on Heroku.